Top 10 best playgrounds for kids in Toronto

 9. Trinity Bellwoods Park

 This popular west-end park includes multiple play areas with modern design elements.
 It also offers sports facilities and plenty of green space for family activities.
-Due to its location, this playground was very popular in our family.
-There used to be a Starbucks nearby and it was perfect to sit and relax while the kids played.
+Due to its location, this playground was very popular with our family.
+There used to be a Starbucks nearby, and it was perfect to sit and relax while the kids played.
 Their favourite was the winding, climbing structure.
 While Trinity Bellwoods can be very busy on Sunday mornings, it’s a must if you live downtown.

 Find it